TeamNakamuradev/StudyR/README.md

 ## Features

 ### Communities
-- Students can join or create communities based on interests and subjects.
+- Students can join or create communities based on interests and subjects by our swipe functionality.
 - Communities support multiple members.
 - Members can engage in various activities within communities including posting messages, sharing notes, and joining video calls.
-- Swipe feature to create a communities

 ### Chat
 - Students can chat within communities or through private messages.